igautomation/playwright-framework/README.md

 - Extract common functionality into helper methods
 - Keep page objects and utilities up-to-date

+### 8. Configuration Management

+- Never hardcode environment-specific values in tests
+- Use the configuration module for all environment-specific values
+- Provide sensible defaults for all configuration parameters

 ## Troubleshooting

 ### Common Issues and Solutions